GregorR/style/STYLE.md

    don't.
 Nowadays, “who” does.
 Note that I actually do use “whom” in most circumstances, so I'm a hypocrite.

-   “Whomever” is a revolting word which, like any other vulgarity, has no place in polite speech or writing.
+   “Whomever” is a revolting word, and like any other vulgarity, it has no place in polite speech or writing.

 3. **~~Less vs. fewer.~~** I have less than three eggs.
 I have fewer than three eggs.
 Use “fewer” if that's how you would have said it, but don't use it to